dwinx00/Machine-Project/README.md

 # Description

-This repository contains a simple school project.
-It is designed to help manage various projects, such as managing a bank simulation project or keeping track of books in a school bookstore.
+This repository contains a simple python project.
+It is designed to help manage various projects, such as managing a bank manager or inventory system.

 # License